Admissions

 Step One

-A Tufts Graduate School of Arts and Sciences application form should be submitted with all documents together with the application fee, transcripts, letters of recommendation, etc. The application deadline for fall admission is January 15, and for spring admission is September 15.
+A Tufts Graduate School of Arts and Sciences application form should be submitted with all documents together with the application fee, transcripts, letters of recommendation, etc. The application deadline for fall admission is November 15.

 In addition to the Personal Statement, all Interdisciplinary Doctoral Program applicants must submit a separate one-page description of research interests including the proposed area of dissertation work.
 This should include an explanation of how the project is interdisciplinary beyond what would be possible in a single department, including a description of the multiple disciplines and research/scholarly methods involved.
 The applicant should list faculty members who might be the principal advisor and members of the PhD advisory committee.
 The primary advisor must be a full time tenured or tenure track faculty member of Arts & Sciences or Engineering, situated in Medford and actively engaged in the field of the proposed research.
 At least two other faculty members from Arts & Sciences, Engineering, or other schools at Tufts must be listed as potential members of the advisory committee.
 Applicants are encouraged to initiate informal conversations with potential principal advisors or members of the advisory committee.
 The description of research interests together with a list of possible advisors should be limited to one page in length.